by guest blogger Rich Baringer,

 In ancient Indo-European cultures, the pig was known as a symbol of good luck and prosperity (that’s why we have piggy banks).
 Pork is still eaten for celebrations in many cultures, including the good luck New Year’s meal.
 Ham (cured pork) may have become an Easter staple simply because of timing.
 The animals were slaughtered and their meat cured in the fall, so by the time Easter rolled around, the meat was ready to eat.

 The evolution of hot cross buns

 Hot cross buns are a long-standing Good Friday tradition in England that now crosses (no pun intended) the whole Easter holiday.
-Ancient Anglo-Saxons ate similar buns to honor their goddess, Eostre; the bun symbolized the moon and the cross designated its quarters.
+Ancient Anglo-Saxons ate similar buns to honor their goddess, Eostre; the bun symbolized the moon and the cross-designated its quarters.

-Christians continued the custom by attaching their beliefs to those same symbols: the cross representing the cross of Christ, the bun is a symbol of the stone that was rolled away from the tomb and the spices in the recipe bring to mind the burial spices of those times.
+Christians continued the custom by attaching their beliefs to those same symbols: the cross representing the cross of Christ, the bun is a symbol of the stone that was rolled away from the tomb and the spices in the recipe brings to mind the burial spices of those times.